onysko/google_translate/readme.md

 ## Creating translate request

-After creating configuration you can create request to Google Translate API.
+After creating configuration you can make request to Google Translate API.

 To create simple request you must define source language of you text and target language which you want to get.